Nurislom373/Fluent/README.md

 # Fluent - Easy Telegram Bots with Spring!

+## Overview

+This library provides a high-level abstraction for developing Telegram bots 🤖.
+The library simplifies the process of receiving updates from Telegram and sending messages 📨.
+Additionally, you can easily integrate this library into your project and customize it according to your preferences by using its latest version when developing your application 🚀.

 ## Prerequisites

+* Fluent 1.2.0 requires at least Java 17
-Make sure you are using Spring Boot version 3.0.0 or above.
+* Make sure you are using Spring Boot version 3.0.0 or above.

 ## Getting Started